Zipic desktop app for Mac showing local image compression interface

 Pricing

 Zipic free tier gives you 25 compressions/day with no file size limit.
-Zipic Pro is a one-time purchase of $19.99 — no recurring payments, no subscription, lifetime updates.
+Zipic Pro is a one-time purchase of $19.99 with no recurring subscription.

 When to Choose TinyPNG